redTeamHero/mobileapp/README.md

 # Everyday Winners Mobile App

-Neon City login screen (HTML via WebView) opens first, then routes to the dashboard when the **Enter City** button is tapped.
+Neon City login screen (HTML via WebView) opens first, then routes to the dashboard when the screen is tapped.

 ## Prereqs
 - Node 18+